coleifer/peewee/docs/peewee/database.rst

 ``PRAGMA`` statements (`documentation <https://www.sqlite.org/pragma.html>`_).
 These statements are typically run against a new database connection.
-To run one or more ``PRAGMA`` statements against new connections, you can specify them as a list or tuple of 2-tuples containing the pragma name and value:
+To run one or more ``PRAGMA`` statements against new connections, you can specify them as a dictionary or a list of 2-tuples containing the pragma name and value:

 .. code-block:: python